bosun-monitor/bosun/docs/expressions.md

 ### Notes:

   * By default, queries will be given a suffix of `fill(none)` to filter out any nil rows.
+  * Influx queries themselves often use both double and single quotes.
+So you will likely need to use triple single quotes (`'''`) for many queries.
+When using single quotes in triple single quotes, you may need a space.
+So for example `'''select max(value) from "my.measurement" where key = 'val''''` is not valid but `'''select max(value) from "my.measurement" where key = 'val' '''` is.

 ## examples: